-A copy of the most recent 2020-2021 WPS School Calendar can be found HERE The state has reduced the learning day and hour requirements for the 2020-2021 school year to allow Massachusetts educators to participate in additional back-to-school planning and safety precautions.
+A copy of the most recent 2020-2021 WPS School Calendar can be found HERE.
+The state has reduced the learning day and hour requirements for the 2020-2021 school year to allow Massachusetts educators to participate in additional back-to-school planning and safety precautions.
 Students in elementary schools are required to complete 170 days and 850 hours annually.
 (Kindergarten's requirement has not changed at 425 hours).
-Our expected return-to-school date for students in grades 4-6 is Monday, September 14, 2020.
+Our expected return-to-school date for students in grades 1-12 is Monday, September 14, 2020.
+Kindergarten students will begin on Friday, September 18, 2020, and Preschool students on Monday, September 21, 2020.